mozilla/data-docs/src/cookbooks/new_ping.md

 or [client-count-daily](https://github.com/mozilla/telemetry-batch-view/blob/master/src/main/scala/com/mozilla/telemetry/views/GenericCountView.scala)
 like dataset.
 Otherwise, you'll have to write your own.

-Build Dashboards Using ATMO or STMO
+Build Dashboards Using Spark or STMO
 -----------------------------------
 Last steps!
 What are you using this data for anyway?